Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The states of permanent or periodic immobility, "congealing", akinesia, aspontaneity, areactivity of different origin refer to the so-called negative neurological symptoms.
+States of permanent or periodic immobility, "freezing", akinesia, aspontaneity, areactivity of various origins are referred to as the so-called negative neurological symptoms.
 Their pathogenesis, etiology and clinical classification have not yet been fully systematized.
-They can have subcortical (extrapyramidal), frontal (motivational), stem (akinetic), cortical (epileptic), neuromuscular (synaptic) origin.
-Finally, the condition of immobility can be a manifestation of psychotic disorders or conversion disorders.
-All these diseases, as a rule, are manifested by other characteristic clinical symptoms and paraclinic abnormalities in EEG, MRI, electrolyte metabolism, glucose metabolism, neuropsychological tests, and (in the first place) in the corresponding changes in the neurological and mental status.
-Analysis of clinical manifestations has priority in most of these cases.
+They may have subcortical (extrapyramidal), frontal (motivational), brainstem (akinetic), cortical (epileptic), neuromuscular (synaptic) origin.
+Finally, states of immobility may be a manifestation of psychotic disorders or conversion disorders.
+All these diseases, as a rule, are manifested by other characteristic clinical symptoms and paraclinical deviations in EEG, MRI, electrolyte metabolism parameters, glucose metabolism, neuropsychological tests, as well as (primarily) in the corresponding changes in neurological and mental status.
+Analysis of clinical manifestations is of priority importance in most of the above cases.

 - Parkinson's disease.